Macrometacorp/docs/docs/workspaces/remote-desktop-enviroment/index.md

 2. Click the **Download VDI Installer** to download the installer file.
 3. Run the installer and follow the on-screen instructions to complete the setup.

-Once the installation is complete, return to the Workspaces homepage to begin using the Windows or Linux remote desktop.
+Once the installation is complete, return to the Workspaces homepage to begin using the [Windows](using-windows-remote-desktop.md) or [Linux](using-linux-remote-desktop.md) remote desktops.